 According to the New York State Association of Realtors, 64% of New York's REALTORS® are female, yet NYS law only references men in statute

-Bill by Senator Kaplan updates the state's real property law to replace the word "salesman" with "salesperson," and updates pronouns to be gender-neutral
+Bill by Senator Kaplan and Assembly Member O'Donnell updates the State's real property law to replace the word "salesman" with "salesperson," and updates pronouns to be gender-neutral

-CARLE PLACE, NY (May 11, 2021) - The New York State Senate passed legislation today, S.536, introduced by Senator Anna M. Kaplan (D-North Hills), that will update the nearly century-old section of the law relating to real estate salespeople, striking antiquated, gender specific language, and replacing it with gender neutral language.
-The bill will now move to the State Assembly, where it has been introduced by Assembly Member Danny O'Donnell (D-Morningside Heights).
+CARLE PLACE, NY (May 9, 2022) - Last week, The New York State Assembly passed legislation, S.536a/A.8077a, introduced by Senator Anna M. Kaplan (D-North Hills) and Assembly Member Danny O'Donnell (D-Morningside Heights), that will update the nearly century-old section of the law relating to real estate salespeople, striking antiquated, gender specific language, and replacing it with gender neutral language.
+Having now been passed by both houses of the Legislature, the bill will go on to Governor Hochul for her consideration.

 The underlying section of the real property law, written in 1927, which regulates the real estate brokerage and sales professions, currently includes 85 references to "salesmen" and dozens of instances of gendered pronouns like he, him, and his.
 The law only includes reference to a "salesperson" in two places, and makes no references to "saleswomen."